SparkFun QwiicBus Hookup Guide

 VDDA and GND Jumpers - EndPoint

-The VDDA and GND jumpers connect VDDA (if the 0-1 jumper is closed) and Ground to the Green twisted pair on the RJ-45 jacks and Ethernet cable.
+The VDDA and GND jumpers connect VDDA (if the 0-1 jumper is closed) and Ground to the Blue twisted pair on the RJ-45 jacks and Ethernet cable.
 Their default state is CLOSED.
-If users do not need the Green pair for a power input, these jumpers can be opened so that pair is avaiable for other data lines or redundant power connections.
+If users do not need the Blue pair for a power input, these jumpers can be opened so that pair is avaiable for other data lines or redundant power connections.
 Most users will want to leave these jumpers alone.
-If using the Green pair as an independent signal, make sure the GND2 jumper on any MidPoints is OPEN.
+If using the Blue pair as an independent signal, make sure the GND2 jumper on any MidPoints is OPEN.

 0-1 Jumper - EndPoint

 The 0-1 jumper nets VDDA and VDDB on the PCA9615 together.
 By default this jumper is CLOSED to power both VDDA and VDDB with the same supply voltage (3.3V in the default power configuration).
 Open this jumper if using two separate voltages for VDDA (VCC) and VDDB (VCC1).
 If using separate voltages, make sure they fall within the voltage ranges for VDDA (2.3V-5.5V) and VDDB (3.0V-5.5V).